 Obara Fureai Park (Toyota)

 This place is one of the rarest and most spectacular of all autumn leaf viewing spots, not only in Aichi Prefecture but in all of Japan.
-The reason for this are the Shikizakura cherry trees (also known as winter cherry blossoms) that bloom once in spring and again in autumn (October to December).
+The reason for this is the Shikizakura cherry trees (also known as winter cherry blossoms) that bloom once in spring and again in autumn (October to December).

-It is one of very few places where you can enjoy cherry blossoms and autumn leaves at the same time.
+It is one of the very few places where you can enjoy cherry blossoms and autumn leaves at the same time.
 And the view is simply breathtakingly beautiful.

 Obara Fureai Park (小原ふれあい公園)

-Entry Fee: free
+Entry Fee:

-Opening Hours: open 24 hours
+Opening Hours:

-Address: 456 Sonpachi, Obaracho, Toyota, Aichi 470-0531
+456 Sonpachi, Obaracho, Toyota, Aichi 470-0531

 Google Maps